We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person may be able to get an insulin pump if they are currently taking insulin injections.
-A person should discuss this with a doctor.
+A person should discuss this with their doctor or healthcare professional.

 Does an insulin pump hurt?

-Generally, insulin pumps should be painless and easy to use, particularly compared with regular injections.
-However, tubing can catch or get tangled, which could cause strain and soreness at the infusion site.
+Generally, insulin pumps should not cause pain and should be easy to use.
+However, some pumps have tubing that can catch on clothing or become tangled.
+This could cause strain and soreness at the infusion site.

 How much is an insulin pump without insurance?

-It is unclear how much an insulin pump may cost without insurance.
+Costs of insulin pumps can vary without insurance.
 However, many companies offer financial assistance and payment plans if required.

 How does an insulin pump work?

-The American Diabetes Association states that insulin pumps are small, computerized devices.
-They deliver insulin in a steady and continuous dose, or basal rate, which the user programs.
+The American Diabetes Association describes insulin pumps as small, computerized devices.
+They deliver insulin in a steady and continuous dose, or basal rate, which the user typically programs themselves.
 They also deliver insulin as a surge dose, or bolus, under the user’s direction.

-The insulin enters the body through a thin tube that attaches to a needle, which goes under the skin.
+The insulin enters the body through a thin tube attached to a needle that goes under the skin.
 People refer to the tube and needle together as an infusion set.

-Insulin pumps may play a vital role for those with diabetes who need more insulin in their body.
+Insulin pumps may play a vital role for those with diabetes who need to administer insulin.
 Pumps can be an alternative to a person injecting themselves with insulin several times a day.